Physics for Life Sciences II (PHYS*1070)

 Quizzes begin in week 3 – Tuesdays 1:30-2:20 pm and 2:30-3:20pm

-There are 3 online labs to be completed, associated with Study Guides and .
+There are 3 online labs to be completed, associated with Study Guides 1, 6 and 7 .
 The labs can be completed independently; however, students may access the zoom 50-minute online lab sessions (zoom access will be posted in courselink), in which guidance will be provided by teaching assistants who will cover lab tasks and facilitate small group discussions.
-Labs will be due at the end of the week (Thursdays 11:59 pm) on the listed dates below.
+Labs will be due at the end of the day (11:59 pm) on the listed dates below.

 Obtaining Help in the Course